samvera/samvera.github.io/pages/samvera/developer_community/git_structure/deprecation.md

 ---
 title: Deprecation
+permalink: deprecation.html
-keywords: ['Deprecation', 'Gem Maintenance']
+keywords: ['Deprecation', 'Gems', 'Maintenance']
 last_updated: February 26, 2018
-tags: [labs, community, development, maintenance, deprecation]
+tags: [community]
+summary: "Our process for the deprecation of legacy code"
+folder: samvera/developer_community/git_structure/
 sidebar: samvera_sidebar
-permalink: deprecation.html
-folder: samvera
 toc: true
 ---
 # Deprecation

 The [`samvera-deprecated` github organization](https://github.com/samvera-deprecated) is the place for older gems, apps, and experiments that we no longer recommend deploying in production but that may be useful for sample code or reference.
 This also might be where legacy code that some organizations still use is kept, if it no longer meets criteria for community maintenance or is no longer recommended for new adoption.